Is Virtual Reality the Future of Social Networking?

 Why VR Remains a Solo Activity

-Despite numerous predictions, movies, and writers’ fantasies, virtual reality has not become as widespread as it has been imagined some 20 years ago.
+Despite numerous predictions, movies, and writers’ fantasies, virtual reality has not become as widespread as it was imagined some 20 years ago.
 There are many reasons for this.

 The main reason is the high cost of hardware for entry.
-Expensive VR headsets and glasses are not just difficult for ordinary people to buy, it is also difficult to ensure that they function properly.
+Expensive VR headsets and glasses are not just rugged for ordinary people to buy; it is also challenging to ensure that they function correctly.

-Such products for virtual worlds are in demand in a narrow circle of gamers and developers.
-Today, developers are trying to improve the technology by adding neural network elements.
+Such products for virtual worlds are in demand by a narrow circle of gamers and developers.
+Developers are trying to improve the technology by adding neural network elements.

 AI software development can predict users’ actions and load the necessary frames in advance.
 Perhaps developments based on artificial intelligence technology can help make virtual spaces more accessible.

-If the threshold of entry due to improved communication technologies becomes lower, then the popularity of VR helmets will be increased.
+If the entry threshold due to improved communication technologies becomes lower, then VR helmets’ popularity will increase.
 New product companies with lower costs and massive accessibility will enter the market.

 Role of Social Networks in the Development of the Internet Industry

-The rapid development of online communities based on the use of Internet technology began back in 1995 when Randy Conrad created the first prototype of Classmates.com.
-10 years later Facebook appears, which became revolutionary in some way.
+The rapid development of online communities based on Internet technology began in 1995 when Randy Conrad created the first prototype of Classmates.com.
+Ten years later, Facebook appeared, which became revolutionary in some way.

-A few more years later Groupon, a collective discount service, appears, and it is based on the principle of social networking, but this time it combines virtual communication with the business.
+A few more years later, Groupon, a collective discount service, appeared, and it is based on the principle of social networking.
+Still, this time it combines virtual communication with business.

-Virtual groups have a huge impact on our lives.
+Virtual groups have a significant impact on our lives.

 20 of the 100 most visited sites in the world are traditional computer mediated communication systems.

-Millions of people create their avatars in successful online communities and list real or made-up information about themselves.
-Today the industry is mostly static, but VR can bring new ways to communicate and interact.
+Millions of people create avatars in thriving online communities and list real or made-up information about themselves.
+Today’s industry is primarily static, but VR can bring new communication and interaction methods.

-For sure, Facebook bought Oculus VR back in 2014 for a reason, and it was to push interaction technology to the next level.
-Shortly, the company plans to bring out the virtual community Horizon, which is designed specifically for VR and will offer the user a variety of options for communication and pastime.
+For sure, Facebook repurchased Oculus VR in 2014 for a reason: to push interaction technology to the next level.
+Shortly, the company plans to bring out the virtual community Horizon, explicitly designed for VR and will offer the user various options for communication and pastime.

-Virtual Facebook world options will allow setting up a virtual avatar and creating your virtual worlds within communities.
-Of course, it is only available to users of Rift and Quest VR glasses.
+Virtual Facebook world options allow setting up a virtual avatar and creating virtual worlds within communities.
+Of course, it is only available to Rift and Quest VR glasses users.

 What Are the Prospects for the Merger of VR and Social Media

-The confluence of the two worlds – social communities and the virtual world – is a very interesting topic and important for social interaction on its own.
+The confluence of the two worlds – social communities and the virtual world – is a fascinating topic and essential for social interaction.

 One side is widespread and actively used around the globe, while the other is narrowly focused and very specific because of the electronic frontier.
-How can developers produce management information systems with virtual settings integrated?
+How can developers produce management information systems with integrated virtual settings?

-The prospect of a merger is very good.
+The prospect of a merger is excellent.
 The increase in visits to online worlds by users has been made possible by the coronavirus pandemic.
-Closed borders, forced quarantines, and the shift to remote operation has resulted in almost:
+Closed borders, forced quarantines, and the shift to remote operation have resulted in almost:

 5 billion people spending more than 100 days online total time in the last year.